wirl-ice/SigLib/Sphinx/project.rst

 A Note on Projections:
 ----------------------

-SigLib uses projections in two ways; either as .wkt files during image processing outside the database, or SRID values when using PostgreSQL/PostGIS.
-For when Database.py is not being used, projections should be downloaded as .wkt files from spatialreference.org and placed into a projection directory.
-If using Database.py functionality, make sure the spatial_ref_sys table is defined in your database.
-This table has a core of over 3000 spatial reference systems ready to use, but custom projections can be added very easily!
+SigLib accepts projections in two ways; either as .wkt files or as SRID codes.
+An SRID value is required when working with PosgresSQL/PostGIS, but otherwise either is accepted.
+Within the config, there is an option to specify the name of a projection file (minus the path or extension) in the PROJ directory (*proj*), and an option to specify an SRID (*projSRID*).
+Warning!
+If both options are presented, the .wkt projection will supersede the SRID for all image manipulation!
+The only time both options are nessesary is if you are performing image manipuation with a .wkt projection, and need to specify the SRID for PostGIS.
+If this is the case, your projection is most-likely a custom one with an SRID not recognised by GDAL/OGR.
+If so, make sure it has been added to the spatial_ref_sys table in the database!

 To add a custom spatial reference, download the desired projection in "PostGIS spatial_ref_sys INSERT statement" format from spatialreference.org.
 This option is an sql executable that can be run within PostgreSQL to add the desired projection into the spatial_ref_sys table.

 Example workflow: